J1 Visa Taxes: Complete Tax Assistance Guide for 2026

 • If you qualify as a resident for tax purposes: then you file Form 1040, just like a U.S. citizen or permanent resident, and you must report your worldwide income.

-👉 The key point is simple: every J-1 visa holder must file something.
-At minimum, that’s Form 8843.
+The key point is simple: every J-1 visa holder is required to file at least one IRS form.
+At minimum, this is Form 8843.
 If you had income, then you’ll normally need 1040-NR plus 8843, or 1040 if you are considered a resident.

 young women reviewing J-1 visa tax documents on a laptop, using J1 Go Tax for accurate filing and guidance